-SPSS statistical analysis software (version 26.0) was utilized for statistical analysis.
-Numerical variables are expressed as mean $\pm$ standard deviation (SD); independent samples t-test was adopted for comparison between two groups of data.
-P < 0.05 was considered statistically significant.
+Statistical Package for Social Sciences (SPSS) software (version 26.0) was utilized for statistical analysis.
+The data of numerical variables are expressed as mean \pm standard deviation (SD), and independent samples t-test was adopted for comparison between two groups.
+P < 0.05 indicated that the difference was statistically significant.